 - The importance of helping students feel safe, comfortable, and able to have fun, while immersed in Budo

 - Our instructors use simple but very effective teaching and communication techniques to bring out the very best in you.

 Tom Duffy, Chief instructor

 Thomas Duffy, is the co-founder and chief instructor at the Academy.
-His Martial Arts journey started in the mid 80’s when he trained in full contact kickboxing at New England Tae Kwon Do and Aikido at the late Shihan John Saviano’s dojo in Pawtucket.
+His Martial Arts journey started in the mid 80’s when he trained and competed in full contact kickboxing at New England Tae Kwon Do and also Aikido at the late Shihan John Saviano’s dojo in Pawtucket.

-Looking for Iaido more locally, Thomas was introduced to Shihan Michael Brown of the Sei Kosho Shorei Kai at the Rhode Island Martial arts academy and dedicated his training there in Eishin ryu Iaijutsu, Kenjustu and Kosho Ryu Kempo for several years Thomas then met and trained with teachers from the Jikishin Kai International and their instructor seminars in Muso Jikiden Eishin Ryu Iaijutsu.
-He is now the chief instructor at the academy and enjoys teaching at seminars and other gatherings as well.
+Looking for Iaido more locally, Thomas was introduced to Shihan Michael Brown of the Sei Kosho Shorei Kai at the Rhode Island Martial arts academy and dedicated his training there in Eishin ryu sword arts.
+He also discovered Kempo there and learned how much more effective it is compared to other arts with a good teacher!
+Thomas also met and trained with teachers from the Jikishin Kai International and their instructor seminars in Muso Jikiden Eishin Ryu Iaijutsu.
+He is now the chief instructor at the RI Budo academy and enjoys teaching at seminars and other gatherings as well.

-Thomas holds Dan ranks in the Sei Kosho Shorei Kai International in Kosho Ryu Kempo and Muso Jikiden Eishin Ryu Iaijustsu as well as the Shudokan Martial Arts Association in their Iaido Division
+Thomas is a recognized instructor with the Sei Kosho Shorei Kai International and holds Dan ranks in the organization in Kempo/Jujutsu and Muso Jikiden Eishin Ryu Iaijustsu as well as the Shudokan Martial Arts Association in their Iaido Division.

 Valerie Carroll, Instructor